Home Contact Us FAQ's SiteMap

 Successful senior managers are generally entrenched in their roles and usually cautious about entertaining other opportunities.
 Within the tightly-knit economies of Southeast Asia, it is not uncommon for managers to be wary even about meeting to discuss new opportunities since they realistically fear negative impact of a privacy breach.

-If a candidate seems overly enthusiastic for a role, it may because their current employment relationship is either flawed or ending.
+If a candidate seems overly enthusiastic about making a career change, it might be because their current employment relationship is either severely flawed or soon ending.
 This may not be a bad thing but it is useful to understand why.

 Helpfully, international managers (westerners or otherwise) representing multinational companies will usually not be perceived as a confidentiality risk by local managers since they are seen as coming from outside.
-People are naturally interested in meeting someone representing a multinational company to talk about a possible role with a successful multinational company.
+People are naturally interested in meeting such people to talk about their careers.

 7. Risky Loyalty